ajayvish0/ajayvish1/README.md

 # 👋 Hello, I'm Ajay Vishwakarma

-🎓 Recent Computer Science Graduate | 🚀 Aspiring MERN Stack Developer | 💡 Enthusiastic Learner
+🎓 Recent CSE/AI/ML Graduate | 🚀 Aspiring MERN Stack Developer | 💡 Enthusiastic Learner

 ---

 ## 🌟 About Me

-I am a passionate and motivated Computer Science graduate with a strong foundation in MERN (MongoDB, Express.js, React, Node.js) stack development.
+I am a passionate and motivated Computer Science, Engineering, AI/ML graduate with a strong foundation in MERN (MongoDB, Express.js, React, Node.js) stack development.
 Eager to contribute my skills and knowledge to a dynamic team and make a positive impact on exciting projects.

 ---